depixusgenome/trackanalysis/doc/peaks.rst

 See :ref:`hairpins-oligos` in the |Cycles| for details.

-There are some additional information provided by the dropdown menu for selecting a sequence.
-Mainly, the order in which the sequences are provided is indicated by subscripted number (₁, ₂, ...).
+The order of preference of the sequences is indicated by a subscripted number.
+The sequence which best fits the experimental data is ₁, then ₂, ect...
 Some sequences are preceeded by a `✗`.
 The latter means that the sequence's length is either to small or too big considering the bead's |DZ|.
 Finally, if a bead's sequence has been locked-in in the reference track, it is marked as such when viewing other tracks.

 The Reference Track
 ===================